 The update series or "trunk" story format is designed to allow the reporter and editor to add information and analysis incrementally as the news breaks.
 Short, quick updates help meet the readers needs.
 Adding another 100 words or 10 lines to an update1 for an update2 and moving it quickly is more helpful on breaking news than waiting for a full write through.
 Editing desks should try to fix and move problematic early updates quickly by cutting the story and then asking the reporter for a better version for the next update.

-ALL OTHER STORIES: While we are not constrained by space like newspapers, readers prefer short, easy-to-read stories and analyses, so newspaper story length guidelines are still useful.
-Most stories in newspapers are between 300 and 800 words (30 to 80 lines in Lynx Editor) and most Reuters stories should be about the same.
-Desks will be tough on overwritten copy.
+While we are not constrained by space like newspapers, readers prefer short, easy-to-read stories and analyses, so newspaper story length guidelines are still useful.
+Most news stories in newspapers are between 300 and 800 words (30 to 80 lines in Lynx Editor) and most Reuters stories should be about the same.
+Desks are encouraged to cut overwritten copy.
 If a story cannot be cut easily because it is poorly structured, it may be sent back for a rewrite.
 This will delay publication.

-The final update or wrap up on a top news story that is likely to appear on a top news webpage or media wire news schedule, may run to about 800 words or 80 lines.
-This includes closing market reports for major markets, and also applies to most analyses.
+The final wrap up on a breaking top news story that is likely to appear on a top news webpage or media wire news schedule, or significant exclusives, or especially well argued analyses tagged INSIGHTS, or features may run to 800 words or 80 about lines in Lynx Editor, but you should check with your editor, bureau chief or regional desk.

 Make the headline strong

 Headlines should be sharp and informative.
 Use short words and an active verb and avoid unfamiliar abbreviations.
 It is better to convey one idea crisply and clearly than to cram in two ideas awkwardly.
 Often a geographic locator is also necessary.
-The headline field in Lynx Editor turns red after 64 characters, up from 50.
-The limit includes headline tags such as “UPDATE 1” and so forth.
+The headline field in Lynx Editor turns red after 64 characters, including headline tags such as “UPDATE 1” and so forth.
 This is a warning that your headline may be getting too long.